Wood Wastebasket

 Wood Waste Basket

-Step 7 - Measure the outside dimensions of the top of the wood waste basket and build a frame as shown in the diagram to the right.
-The inside dimensions of the frame should be about .25 inches larger in width and length than the actual outside dimensions of the top of the container.
-This is so the lid will always shut easily.
+Step 7 - Measure the outside dimensions of the top of the wood wastebasket and build a frame, as shown in the diagram to the right.
+The inside dimensions of the frame should be about .25 inches larger in width (on both sides) and .25 inches (on the front end) in length than the outside dimensions of the top of the container (so the lid will shut).
 Rip some more fence boards to fill in the top of the inside of the frame (see diagrams).
 When finished, it should rest on the upper horizontal trim.

 Wood Waste Basket